 Quenscliff is best known as being one of the endpoints of the Searoad ferry to Sorrento on the Mornington Peninsula.
 It is also the terminus of the Bellarine Peninsula Railway which once connected to Geelong, however the Bellarine Peninsula Railway now runs as a tourist railway only.

-Queenscliff is 103 kilometres south-west of Melbourne, about 1.5 hours by car on the Princes and Bellarine Highways.
+Queenscliff is 103 kilometres south-west of Melbourne, about 1.5 hours by car on the Princess and Bellarine Highways.

 Fort Queenscliff is one of the country’s largest and best preserved military forts which dates back to 1860 which includes the museum.